Customer Empowerment & Satisfaction

 Additional fee will be applied when monthly power consumption exceeds a certain amount, which can strengthen the energy saving effectiveness and reduce energy consumption.

-A total of 57,873 users selected the “Simple Residential and Commercial TOU Rate” in 2020, indicating a rather high level of participation.
+A total of 57,873 users of residential houses and small stores selected the “Simple TOU Rate” in 2020, indicating a rather high level of participation.

 Real-Time Pricing refers to different electricity rate in every hour in order to truly reflect the feature of fluctuation of power supply cost.
 The notification of applicable price of each hour of the day will be sent to users the day before to allow them to plan their power consumption behaviors according to the price information.
 The price fluctuation of RTP is greater than TOU Rate or CCP Plan.
 The electricity rate will be rather high during the few hours of higher Loss of Load Probability (LOLP), thus prompting users to shift or reduce the power consumption during peak hours.
 In 2019 TPC recruited 300 users to conduct RTP test for the purposes of understanding users’ reactions under different hourly electricity rates and figuring out whether or not it can significantly help with the suppression of peak load.